foxuspocus/foxus/README.md

 ## Prepare for Building Foxus

-Linux and MacOS is supported for development.
+Linux and MacOS on Intel is supported for development.
+**M1 and M2 chips are not supported.**

 1. Clone this repository and its submodules:
 ```